Making a call before processing a message

 You can define one webhook URL to use for preprocessing every incoming message.

-The programmatic call to the external service must meet these requirements:
+The programmatic call to the external service must meet the following requirements:

 - The call must be a POST HTTP request.